material-components/material-components-android/docs/components/ProgressIndicator.md

 *   `contiguous` - animates as repeated cycles with three adjacent segments in iterative different colors.

+Note: There is a minimum requirement of 3 indicator colors to use the **contiguous** animation.
+Otherwise, an IllegalArgumentException will be thrown.

 ## Circular progress indicators

 Circular progress indicators display progress by animating an indicator along an